 The registrant must carefully and thoroughly document all actions taken with the controlled substance, which includes receiving, using, diluting/combining, transferring or disposing of expired and waste controlled substances.
 Record the use of controlled substances on disposition records; a recommended disposition record form is available on the Forms section of this website.
 Use records must be maintained in a way that clearly reflects when, and how much of a particular controlled substance was introduced into a registrant’s laboratory.
 Once a controlled substance is introduced into a registrant’s laboratory, the specific dates and times of use, as well as the identity of the personnel who used the controlled substance, must be clearly documented at the time of use (retrospective record keeping is not allowable).
 It is critical that records be kept so that the amounts of controlled substance used in research can be clearly reconciled with the amounts of controlled substances that were acquired by a registrant.

-Labeling: If controlled substances are removed from their original packaging and compounded, diluted or combined, each new container must be labeled and tracked.
-The label must include: the name of the controlled substances, the lot number, the final concentration, the amount per container and the expiration date.
+If controlled substances are removed from their original packaging and compounded, diluted or combined, each new container must be labeled and tracked.
+The label must include:

 Once a license is acquired, it is critical that an initial inventory is conducted and recorded so that the use of controlled substances can be accounted for from the time of their acquisition.
 Record keeping must be conducted in such a way that a quantitative history of controlled substance use in research can credibly and easily account for drug use.
 Every two years, registered users must complete an inventory to compare the actual count of controlled substances to the amount in the written disposition records.
 A recommended inventory form is available on the Forms section of this website.
 More frequent inventories are recommended for laboratories using schedule II drugs, higher volumes, multiple controlled substances or those labs with many authorized users.